 In this form of meditation from Christian tradition, you read and notice and listen.
+Perhaps one guide could read the first quote several times and another guide could read the second one several times.

 Invite the group to get into a comfortable position.
 Let the children know you will read the passage slowly, two or three times.
 Invite them to notice what word or phrase speaks to them